DataDropp/RedstoneHelper/readme.md

-# RedstoneHelper V1.1
+# RedstoneHelper V1.2
-Makes life of a redstone engineer a bit easier
+Allows you to flip the direction of a redstone related block easily.
+Allows you to fill composters / end portal frames easily.

 # Usage
-Just hold shift and place your various redstone blocks and it'll flip the direction the block is facing.
+Hold shift & place a redstone related block that has a direction, and it'll flip the direction upon placement.

-Great for small areas, compact, and complex builds.
+Hold shift & right click a composter or end portal frame to fill it.
+Will also show you if it is filled or how much level is in the composter on the player's action bar.

 # Features
-Reverse direction works on:
+### Reverse direction
+Allows a player to reverse (flip) the direction a block was placed

+Support blocks:
 * Piston
 * Sticky piston
 * Repeater